chrabach/01.kickstarter-analysis/README.md

 [Exhibit 3: Descriptive Statistics](other_resources/Descriptive_Statistics.png?raw=true "Outcomes_vs_Goals")

-Exhibit 3 shows statistics directly relevant to the plays subcategories.
+Exhibit 3 shows statistics directly relevant to the plays subcategory.
 The distribution is right skewed, as evidenced by the upper quartiles all similar to the mean.

 The first insight to be gleaned from this data is that failed campaigns have goals of roughly double those of successful campaigns, and those failed campaigns are of roughly the same size as the proposed budget.
 Unsuccessful campaigns are to some extent victims of overreach: the goals are too high.